jamesdiao/ERCC-Plotting-Tool/README.md

 ### DESCRIPTION OF FILES/FOLDERS
 1. `app.R` contains all of the code for running the ERCC Plotting Tool.
 2. `Dependencies/` contains additional data required by `app.R`
+ - `all_log_rna_reads.rds` contains a list of the log-transformed data frames (sample x RNA) for miRNA, piRNA, tRNA, and snRNA reads.
  - `all_log_PCA_reduced.rds` contains a list of the top 100 PCA axes for miRNA, piRNA, tRNA, and snRNA.
 PCA was performed using the prcomp command from the stats R package.
 The data (in reads-per-million) was log-transformed after a small constant was added (to remove 0s).
 Before PCA, the data was centered but not rescaled.
  - `all_log_tSNE_reduced.rds` contains the 2-dimensional tSNE embeddings for miRNA, piRNA, tRNA, and snRNA. tSNE was performed using the tsne R package with default settings.
 The embedding was computed on log-transformed RPM data after a small constant was added (to remove 0s).
   - `Data_Summary_1567.tsv` contains the metadata collected from the exRNA atlas gridview.
 Rows are mapped to samples and used to assign labels.